AneekHait/VirtualClassroom/README.md

                       VIRTUAL CLASSROOM

-Its a college project for Housing Management System for manage existing and new member of an society.
+Its a college project for a Virtual Classroom

 INSTALLING INSTRUCTION: